TheGoldMonkey/fhsenv/README.md

 - `fhsenv --run 'sudo whoami'`: demonstrates sudo functionality, which is broken in the official implementation.

 ## Installation
-<span style='color: red'>Caution</span>: It's not recommended to install SUID programs when the author isn't a cybersecurity expert.
-I however have convinced both myself and o1-preview that privilege escalation is effectively mitigated.
+Caution: It's not recommended to install SUID programs when not authored by a cybersecurity expert.
+I however have convinced both myself and [o1-preview](https://chatgpt.com/share/67393c45-24a4-8010-a94c-4813d0f08488) that privilege escalation is effectively mitigated.

 1) Declare the fhsenv package either in flake.nix or using callPackage with fetchFromGitHub.
 2) Add fhsenv to environment.systemPackages.